Lithic Bodies UNSW Galleries & Clifton School of the Arts

 Led by Leah Gibbs

-Meet at Coledale Beach reserve, see map
+Meet at the Surf Life Saving Club at Coledale Beach reserve, see map

 Leah Gibbs is an Associate Professor in Human Geography at the University of Wollongong.
 Her research and teaching explores relationships between people and nature, particularly in the context of environmental damage and injustices.
 She has written on oceans and other watery places, and the processes that threaten and sustain them.